MSc Researcher · Ontario Tech University

 Laravel Upgrader

-Autonomous 10-step AI migration pipeline for Laravel codebases.
+Autonomous 10-step AI migration agent for legacy Laravel codebases.

-CLI-driven migration system that ingests legacy Laravel code and runs analysis → planning → transformation → validation → self-healing loops.
-Processes 10k+ LOC per run at under $80 cost, with 85–90% automated issue resolution.
+CLI-driven migration agent that ingests legacy Laravel code and runs analysis → planning → transformation → validation → self-healing loops.
+Processes ~10k LOC per run at under $80 cost, with 85–90% automated issue resolution.

 Research